acttogreen/spiderverse-shader/README.md

 ![](TechDemo.gif)

-# spiderverse shader for unity
+# Spiderverse shader for unity
 built in shaderlab code HLSL

 a case study of Ben-Day Dots as seen in spiderverse